mahdiyari/koinos-miner/README.md

 **Gwei Minimum**: The `--gwei-minimum` argument specifies the minimum amount of gas (in gwei unit) to be paid for a proof submission.

 Info: `--gwei-limit` and `--gwei-minimum` were added later to make it easier, as gwei prices are simpler to read.
 To provide backwards compatability, `--gas-price-limit` is still supported and will be used if `--gwei-limit` is not set.
-However, `--gas-price-limit` is recommended.
+However, `--gwei-price-limit` is recommended.

 1 Gwei = 1000000000 Gas (https://eth-converter.com/)